 About Edward Morgan Lewis

-Columbia University.
+After leaving baseball, Lewis assumed the position of Instructor of Elocution at Columbia University.
 In 1904, he returned to Williams College where he was an instructor in public speaking and was soon promoted to Assistant Professor.

 In 1911, Lewis became Dean at the Massachusetts Agricultural College.
 While at MAC, Lewis also served as Head of the Languages Department, Head of the Literature Department, Head of the Humanities Division, Acting President, and President.

 About the Edward Morgan Lewis Letters